-- If a staff member has good reason to suspect that a student has been using a digital device inappropriately during the class, the staff member has the right to take the device from the student. - The digital device will be given to the Deputy Principal and kept until 3.10pm. - A record will be kept of the students from which devices have been confiscated.
+- If a staff member has good reason to suspect that a student has been using a digital device inappropriately during the class, the staff member has the right to take the device from the student. - The digital device will be given to the Deputy Principal and kept until the end of the school day. - A record will be kept of the students whose devices have been confiscated.

 Collection of the device will be according to the following criteria:

-First offence

-The device may be collected by the student from the Deputy Principal at the end of the school day.
+First offence -The device may be collected by the student from the Deputy Principal at the end of the school day.

-Second offence

-The device may be collected from the Deputy Principal at the end of the day by a parent/carer of the student.
+Second offence -The device may be collected from the Deputy Principal at the end of the day by a parent/carer of the student.

-Third offence

-The device may be collected at the end of the school day by a parent/carer of the student.
-The student's 'digital device Pass' will be cancelled and the student will not be permitted to bring the device to school.
+Third offence -The device may be collected at the end of the school day by a parent/carer of the student.
+Further disciplinary action will take place through the Deputy Principal.
+Further offences will result in use of the school behaviour code and suspension policy.

-Emergency Contact

-Students should not call home to be collected when sick; students must report to Office A
+Emergency Contact - including early departure for sick leave and urgent family leave Students must not call home to be collected when sick; students must report to Office A

-- If a parent or caregiver needs to contact a student at school as a result of an emergency, they are required to call the school's main office and a message will be sent immediately to the student. - If a student needs to make emergency contact with anyone they can do so through the school's main office.
+- If a parent or caregiver needs to contact a student at school as a result of an emergency, they are required to call the school's main office and a message will be sent immediately to the student. - If a student needs to make emergency contact with parents/caregivers, they can do so through the school's main office.